geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

 - Highlights:
   * Python3 support
-  * anaconda support
+  * Anaconda support
-  * New formats: AH, CNV, NDK, Datamark, NLLOC, PDAS, ZMAP
+  * New formats: AH, CNV, Datamark, NDK, NLLOC, PDAS, ZMAP
   * ObsPy licensed under LGPL v3.0 now as a whole.
 - General:
   * Support for Python 3.3 and 3.4 in addition to 2.6 and 2.7